zelzhan/100-day-of-code-challenge/Readme.md

 ## Day12:
 ### Learn:
-* Have learn all the alphabet for the regex
+* Have learn all the alphabet for the RegEx
-* Finished all exercises for all operations on the hackerrank
+* Finished all exercises for all operations of RegEx on the hackerrank
+* Finished stripe hackerrank challenge